 History.
-This is a new publication.
+This is a revision to the original publication dated 19 May 2016.

 Summary.
-This pamphlet establishes corrosion prevention and control (CPC) guidance on Army National Guard (ARNG) materiel.
+This pamphlet establishes Corrosion Prevention and Control (CPC) guidance on Army National Guard (ARNG) Materiel.
 This pamphlet expands on training, reporting, and procedural techniques.

 Applicability.
 This pamphlet applies to all ARNG command-level CPC programs and Standing Operating Procedures (SOP).
 This pamphlet does not apply to aircraft; aircraft maintainers shall comply with AR 750-59 and applicable Army Aviation guidance.